Houdini 21.0 Nodes Geometry nodes

 Example: Point Capture SOP in the capture and deformation network

 5. Adjust the Point Capture SOP node’s parameter settings as desired.
-Think of this as the initial pass for adjusting its settings.
+This will be the initial pass for adjusting its settings.

 6. Create a Point Deform SOP node.